mattheww/gomill/gomill_docs/mcts_tuner.rst

   The number of games to initialise each candidate with.
 At the start of the event, the tuner will behave as if each candidate has already played this many games.
-See :ref:`the tuning algorithm`.
+See :ref:`The tuning algorithm <the mcts tuning algorithm>`.

 .. setting:: initial_wins